 cols allows you to control the number of columns that you are willing to use for display.
 When the text would be wider than the display, you might see output like this:

 33 inference.jl; abstract_call; line: 645 33 inference.jl; abstract_call; line: 645 33 ...rence.jl; abstract_call_gf; line: 567 33 ...nce.jl; typeinf; line: 1201 +1 5 ...nce.jl; ...t_interpret; line: 900 +3 5 ...ence.jl; abstract_eval; line: 758 +4 5 ...ence.jl; ...ct_eval_call; line: 733 +6 5 ...ence.jl; abstract_call; line: 645

 File/function names are sometimes truncated (with ...), and indentation is truncated with a +n at the beginning, where n is the number of extra spaces that would have been inserted, had there been room.
 If you want a complete profile of deeply-nested code, often a good idea is to save to a file and use a very wide cols setting:

 @profile just accumulates backtraces, and the analysis happens when you call Profile.print().
 For a long-running computation, it’s entirely possible that the pre-allocated buffer for storing backtraces will be filled.
 If that happens, the backtraces stop but your computation continues.
 As a consequence, you may miss some important profiling data (you will get a warning when that happens).

-You can configure the relevant parameters this way:
+You can obtain and configure the relevant parameters this way:

 n is the total number of instruction pointers you can store, with a default value of 10^6.
 If your typical backtrace is 20 instruction pointers, then you can collect 50000 backtraces, which suggests a statistical uncertainty of less than 1%.
 This may be good enough for most applications.